 - Children may not be carried on shoulders or held over objects and displays.

 - Have fun, but don’t run, push, or shove.

-- City ordinance prohibits smoking, including vapor devices, inside the museum and within 5 feet of entrances.
+- City ordinance prohibits smoking, including vapor devices, inside the museum and within 5 feet of entrance.

-Visitor Photography, Videotaping, and Copying Works of Art in the Galleries
+Visitor Photography, Videotaping, and Drawing in the Galleries

 Please be aware that some special exhibitions, galleries, and individual artworks may have restrictions on photography due to loan and copyright requirements.
 Refer to the floor plan for galleries and exhibitions in which photography is not permitted; individual artworks with photography restrictions are marked by a symbol on the label.